jlyonsmith/shovel/doc/Variables.md

 ## `env`

-This are the environment variables that `shovel` was invoked with.
+This are the environment variables that `shovel` was invoked with copied from `process.env`.

 ## `sys`